emmahyq/emmahyq.github.io/README.md

 - ✨ interested in ui/ux design and frontend development
 - 🏫 current high school student in the united states
 - 🔬 favorite classes: biology, precalculus, ap computer science a, ap world history
-- 👩🏻‍🎓 aspiring eecs/biology major, but that's subject to change
+- 👩🏻‍🎓 aspiring eecs/cognitive sciences major for now

 some hobbies:
 - 🎹 classically trained in piano/violin, 11 and 5 years respectively